 A total of nine bats were captured during the survey effort.
 Bat species captured included eight eastern red bats (Lasiurus borealis) and one evening bat (Nycticeius humeralis).
 Five of the eight red bats were pregnant.
 No threatened or endangered bats were captured during survey efforts.
-The bat mist-net survey report and field data sheets are included in Appendix A.
+The bat mist-net survey report and field data sheets are included in Appendix I of the Summary of the Environmental Features for the Adamsville Solar Project (Appendix B of this EA).